areebg9/mnist-digit-recognizer-app/EXPLAINED_CODE.md

     .setAssetFilePath("mnistOfficial.tflite")
     .build()
 ```
-This created a model, loading it from the specified file path.
+This creates a model, loading it from the specified file path.

 #### Define the Options of the Model
 The options of a model are determined for us - all we have to do is pass in our model.